RemPepito/Pepito_ITCC40_Portfolio_Replit/README.md

 1. Open your terminal and go to your project folder

-**powershell**
+** example: cd "C:\Users\remwe\Downloads\ResumePortfolio"**

-3. Install all dependencies
+2. Install all dependencies

 **npm install**

-4. Start the development server
+3. Start the development server

 **npm run dev**

-5. Open your browser and go to
+4. Open your browser and go to

 [http://127.0.0.1](http://127.0.0.1):5000
 That’s it!